 A new study came out today about the effectiveness of using music during cataract surgery.
-There have actually been quite a few studies over the last 10-20 years about music with cataract surgery because it is one of the top-10 performed surgeries around the world every day.
+There are quite a few studies from the last 10-20 years about music with cataract surgery because surgeons perform it around the world every day.
+It is one of the top 10 surgeries.

 According to Healthgrades.com,

 Every year about three million people in the United States have surgery to remove cataracts.
 Cataracts are common among older people.
 Half of all Americans develop one by the time they’re 80 years old.
 A cataract causes the eye lens to become cloudy.
 This causes vision problems, and surgery is the only way to remove a cataract.
 During the operation, the surgeon removes the lens of the eye and replaces it with an artificial one.
 This lets the person see more clearly.
 People who have cataract surgery can usually go home shortly after the procedure, without an overnight stay in the hospital.
 Cataract surgery costs $2,300 to $3,000.

 With the growing population of Baby Boomers, cataract surgery is being done all of over the world every day.
 As always, anxiety runs high with any surgery and having a completely natural tool like music is such an advantage to a cataract patient.

 The Surgical Serenity Solution has been used with thousands of cataract procedures, (including the patient in the picture above.)
 Our playlists have proven to be completely effective at decreasing anxiety and pain perception.
 However we know that there are many kinds of calming, soothing music around the world.
 This particular study was done in China and was reported in a reputable medical journal there.

 The title of the study is:

 Effect of slow tempo music on markers of anxiety during cataract surgery: Randomized control trial